simonswain/straw/README.md

     $ npm test

-Run some examples
+Run some examples:

     $ node examples/ping-count-print.js

 ## Usage

-By convention you create your Nodes in a folder called `nodes`, and instantiate a Topology, passing in an object describing how the nodes are to be piped together.
+By convention you create your Nodes in a folder called `nodes`, make a new empty Topology, add nodes to it, then tell it to start processing.

-This example has a Node that generates timestamps once a second, with it's output going to another that counts the cumulative number of pings.
+This example has a Node that generates timestamps once a second, with it's output going to another that counts the number of pings.

+The inputs and outputs connect the nodes together.

 ```javascript
 var straw = require('straw');